 Basic UX choices, such as menu items and navigation workflow, should also match even when the user interactions may differ.
-Sometimes, to add a new feature to a framework on one platform will be more work than on another.
-The benefits of having the same feature on both platforms (often) outweighs the added effort.
+Sometimes, adding a new feature to a framework on one platform will be more work than on another.
+The benefits of having the same feature on both platforms (often) outweigh the added effort.

 Ultimately, when feature work is flagged as difficult or unconventional for a single platform, a couple of questions should be raised: